 4. Essaouira city and seafood

 My favourite city in all of Morocco is by far Essaouira on the Atlantic coast.
-The city has such an awesome vibe, much to discover and really great fresh sea food.
-Check out my guest post on History Fan Girl for the best things to do here.
+The city has such an awesome vibe, much to discover and really great fresh seafood.
 I promise you, you will fall in love with this city just as fast as I did!

 The best way to eat fish in Essaouira is to go to the fish market by the port and choose your favourite fish and seafood.
 They will clean it kitchen-ready for a small tip, so no need to get your hands dirty.